 Leave for Witnesses/Victims of Crime and Victims of Family Violence

 In appropriate circumstances, Goodwin University will grant an unpaid leave of absence for witnesses and victims of crime and victims of family violence.
-Employees may use available PTO if their supervisor approves.
 For more information about the leave available for these circumstances, please contact Human Resources.